Thursday 4th September 2008

 |Text too small?|

-On the currency markets, economic news ruled the day ahead of two key European rate decisions.
+Themes of the day: The New Zealand dollar traded at about 68.50 US cents and earlier reached 67.40 cents, the lowest in more than a year.
+A weaker currency boosts the value of exporters' sales when they're brought home.
+It also drives up import prices.
 The euro fell to the lowest level against the US dollar in more than seven months after European reports showed retail sales and business investment dropped.

 No comments yet